AnatalioNickles/Team-4-Hack-A-Thon/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

--$70rm-
+* -$70rm-
-  Alter Ego: Rehna
+* Alter Ego: Rehna
-  Speciality: Team Leader
+* Speciality: Team Leader
-  Hidden Power: Impenetable Force Fields
+* Hidden Power: Impenetable Force Fields
+* Catch Phrase:

+* -w0nd3r w0m4n-
+* Alter Ego: Padmaja
+* Speciality: Archetict
+* Hidden Power:
+* Catch Phrase:

+* -c0d3 m4g1c m4n-
+* Alter Ego: David
+* Speciality: Quality Assurance
+* Hidden Power: Invisibility
+* Catch Phrase: "I'm here mang, you just cant see me!"

+* -v1b3-
+* Alter Ego: Anatalio
+* Speciality: Dev Ops
+* Hidden Power:
-  Catch Phrase:
+* Catch Phrase: "I'm the guy in the chair."

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!